 Tim is originally from Oneonta, NY and came to the Pioneer Valley in 2001 to attend Hampshire College.
 He spent time working at the Hampshire Farm and went to Italy to do research with radicchio farmers in Treviso for his thesis project.
 Tim is a passionate self-taught cook with a 24-7 food obsession.
 He has put his culinary skill to work for the farm developing a homemade sriracha sauce and cooking scratch-made all local tacos for our farm festivals.

 Caroline grew up in New York City and earned a degree in English Literature from the University of Chicago.
 She worked as a journalist before discovering her passion for food and farming.
 She studied French cuisine at the French Culinary Institute and has also worked as a market manager at the Union Square Greenmarket in NYC, where she shared her enthusiasm for cooking with seasonal ingredients in cooking demonstrations.
 She spent a summer working on an organic farm in Italy before moving to the Valley to apprentice at Food Bank Farm.
-She was the Valley Advocate’s restaurant critic from 2005-2006 and writes for Edible Pioneer Valley.
+She was the Valley Advocate’s restaurant critic from 2005-2006 and writes a monthly column for the Daily Hampshire Gazette and occasionally for Edible Pioneer Valley.